janwilmake/transcribe-action-button/README.md

 From the email, you can further connect it to all kinds of AI tools using platforms like Zapier, Make, or N8N.

-To set this up, you need accounts at Cloudflare, Deepgram, Sendgrid, and Twilio, and copy the [.env.example](.env.example) to [.env](.env), then fill the required secrets from the respective accounts.
+To set this up, you need accounts at Cloudflare, Deepgram, Cloudflare Email, and Twilio, and copy the [.env.example](.env.example) to [.env](.env), then fill the required secrets from the respective accounts.
 Also, be sure to deploy this worker on Cloudflare using [wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/).

+TODO

+- Update to use cloudflare email rather than Sendgrid, which costs $30/month
+- Set it up for myself with cloudflare email

 IDEAS